← Back to blog

 MAUDE matters for several reasons:

 Post-market surveillance obligation.
 Manufacturers are required under 21 CFR Part 803 to monitor and report adverse events.
 MAUDE is where those reports live.
-If your competitor's device is generating a cluster of malfunction reports, that is regulatory intelligence.
+If your competitor's device is generating a cluster of malfunction reports, that is Regulatory Intelligence.
 If your own device is generating reports, that demands investigation.

 Early warning system for recalls.
 A spike in MAUDE reports for a specific device model or failure mode is frequently a precursor to an FDA recall action.
 Organizations that monitor MAUDE proactively can identify emerging safety signals before the FDA acts.